mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 		- ``<block_card>`` is name corresponding to existing parameters provided under the :ref:`i_settings` card.
 	**block** ``micro``:
 		- ``name`` of the microscopic properties followed by numeric values.
 		- the ``name`` of the property must be defined in a new line.
-Values must also be provided in new lines, where represents a specific isotope. e.g.,
+Values must also be provided in new lines; each line represents a specific isotope. e.g.,

 		.. code::